LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 ### Section 2.3: Find genomic motif differences
 In this section, users can find the top motifs with the most significant differences between cancer and healthy samples using the EM feature in `output_directory/Features/EM_motifs_frequency.csv` and `output_directory/Features/EM_motifs_mds.csv`.

+File `output_directory/Features/EM_motifs_frequency.csv` and `output_directory/Features/EM_motifs_mds.csv` consist of rows representing different samples.
+The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.
+For example, label "1" represents the cancer samples, while label "0" represents the healthy samples.

 First , load the data and transform it.
 ```R
 library(tidyr)